BalaM314/mlogx/spec.md

 Create a folder and place one or more .mlogx files inside.
 They will be compiled into .mlog files and placed in the same directory.

 ### Standard Library
-If the `compilerOptions.include` property in your config.json file includes the text "stdlib", *all* files from the stdlib will be appended to your output files.
-Please do not do this, just copy the file you want into your project's src directory.
+The standard library is just a bunch of functions you may find useful.
+You can include them by copying them into your project's src directory or [NYI] ~~using some sort of include option in your config.json~~

 ## Functions

-THIS SECTION IS VERY OUTDATED.

-yeah we have functions!
-See count_block_type.mlogx for an example.

-Builtin function names start with an underscore so they don't interfere with your labels and/or your own functions.

-Example of format used in this doc:

-_function_name(_argument_name) -> _output_variable_name

-Description of what the function does.

-Before calling a function with `call`, make sure to set its input variable.
-Functions do not check if the input is set, for speed.

-"Under the hood", functions are simply a jump label that expects a variable to be set, can write to a variable, and use @counter and <stack1> to jump back to where you called them.
+A function is simply a jump label that expects a variable to be set, can run some code, and then use @counter and <_stack1> to jump back to where you called them.

 ## List of custom instructions